ArctosDB/documentation-wiki/_documentation/locality.markdown

     -   **Not:**  1 mi.
 N. jct.
 Hwys 580 & 80
 -   Do not put a period at the end of the specific locality except as part of an abbreviation.
--   Include parentheses when giving a description such as “by road” or “by air,” and place the parenthetical between the direction and the named place that it modifies.
+-   Include parentheses when giving a description such as "by road" or "by air," and place the parenthetical between the direction and the named place that it modifies.
     -   **Example:**  1 mi N (by road) Berkeley
--   Capitalize “Junction” only for proper names.
-When not a proper noun, “junction” should be spelled out and followed by “with” or “of.”
+-   Capitalize "Junction" only for proper names.
+When not a proper noun, "junction" should be spelled out and followed by "with" or "of."
     -   **Example 1:**  10 km S junction of Hwy.
 1 and Hwy.
 5
     -   **Example 2:**  junction of Strawberry Creek with Oxford Ave.
 -   Use only the following abbreviations:

       Word or phrase                        Abbreviation   Comment
       ------------------------------------- -------------- --------------------------------------------------------------------------------------------
-      yards                                 yds            If space permits, spell out non-metric units. *E.g.,*“yards” feet                                  ft             If space permits, spell out non-metric units. *E.g.,*“feet” meters                                m
+      yards                                 yds            If space permits, spell out non-metric units. *E.g.,*"yards" feet                                  ft             If space permits, spell out non-metric units. *E.g.,*"feet" meters                                m
-      miles                                 mi             If space permits, spell out non-metric units. *E.g.,*“miles” kilometers                            km
+      miles                                 mi             If space permits, spell out non-metric units. *E.g.,*"miles" kilometers                            km
       east (of)                             E
       west (of)                             W